akaspin/nun/readme.md

 Key may be a synchronous or asynchronous function.

-In synchronous way "year" key from previous template may looks like this:
+In synchronous way `year` key from previous template may looks like this:

     year: function(context){
         return 1992;